ebates630/Subscriber-Plan-Recommendation-System/README.md

-# 📱 Subscriber Plan Recommendation — Megaline
+# Megline Subscriber Plan Recommendation

 ## Overview
 I built a machine learning model that analyzes how people use their phones and predicts whether they’re a better fit for Megaline’s Smart or Ultra plan.
 The work focused on turning real subscriber behavior data into something that could realistically support plan recommendations.